- Career & Major Selection

 There are many reasons to pursue a graduate education including the need for an advanced degree to enter your chosen profession.

 Since the decision to attend graduate school requires careful planning, start early and take advantage of our many resources.

-"Career Services is perfect for anyone needing assistance with obtaining admission to graduate school!" - KSU Student
+"Career Services is perfect for anyone needing assistance with obtaining admission to graduate school!"

-Are you prepared to commit to a career field?
+Can you commit to a career field?

 A full-time Master's degree will typically take two years to complete, while Ph.D. and some professional degrees require three or more years.
 Part time enrollment will require additional time and may even be discouraged in some programs.
 During this time period you will focus intensely on your academic subjects and typically forfeit a competitive salary, workday routine and leisure time.

 Ultimately you will need to decide if graduate school is of value and worth the investment.
 Before making that decision, you should investigate potential funding sources.
 Fellowships or scholarships may be awarded by universities as well as outside organizations.
 Institution-based aid most frequently takes the form of a graduate assistantship.
 Graduate Assistants work part-time in exchange for a stipend and tuition reimbursement.